Frequently Asked Questions

 If the game tells you to “move forward” or “move back”, it means that you are not standing in the center of your playspace.
 When you are standing too far forward or backward the balls coming at you will reach you too early or too late regarding the beat of the music.
 Since you don’t always want to look at the marker on the floor to ensure you are standing right we implemented this warning.

-If the warning bothers you, you can go to the GAME tab and adjust the tolerance before you will get the warning, or turn it off completely.
+If the warning bothers you, you can go to the OPTIONS panel and the GAME tab and adjust the tolerance before you will get the warning, or turn it off completely.

 The screenshots will be placed as files in a specific folder which depends on your platform.